Acupressure during pregnancy

 ShaktiMat and pregnancy

-If you would like to share ideas about acupressure and acupressure mat during pregnancy and give tips or ask questions to other expectant mothers, visit our acupressure group on Facebook.
+If you would like to discuss the topics of acupressure and acupressure mats during pregnancy and give other expectant mothers tips or ask questions, visit our acupressure group on Facebook.

 Antje Wickboldt is a freelance writer from Berlin.
 She has been working with the body's self-healing powers for over 10 years and, as a lecturer, explains in interactive presentations for companies and offices how tension can be released with the help of acupressure and massage.

-In the article "Birth preparation with acupressure - a personal experience report" Annie shares her very personal experiences with you and describes which exercises, acupressure points and applications have done her good.
+In the article "Preparing for birth with acupressure - a personal experience report" Annie shares her very personal experiences with you and describes which exercises, acupressure points and treatments did her good.

 Andrews, Synthia and Dempsey, Bobbi: Acupressure & Reflexology for Dummies.
 Wiley Publishing, Indianapolis 2007. p.
 58 ff.